About Vagus Nerve Stimulation (VNS)

 - Reduction in inflammatory response – used to reduce all symptoms of conditions associated with inflammation.

-- Regulation of intestinal tight junctions – used to to heal Leaky Gut, Crohn’s Disease and most other digestive conditions.
+- Regulation of intestinal tight junctions – used to to heal leaky gut, Crohn’s Disease, Ulcerative colitis, chronic constipation and most other digestive conditions.

 The TENS machine provides a gentle tapping sensation which is utilised for between 5-30mins.
 Camilla will analyse your in-depth pre-treatment form, and write an individual program, specifically designed to treat your health needs.
 As with all treatments, every patient is different and every patient requires different settings and times.